 Participating officers have worked tirelessly in this program which has no activity periods but is ongoing and continual.
-With a seatbelt usage rate of more than 82.15%, WV LifeSavers seek to reverse the lackadaisical attitude of those motorists who continue to refuse to buckle up.
+With a seatbelt usage rate of 85%, WV LifeSavers seek to reverse the lackadaisical attitude of those motorists who continue to refuse to buckle up.
 New program ideas continue to be developed in order to keep Lifesavers fresh for the current members and attractive for recruiting new members.